ravendevteam/redact/README.md

 ## Installation
 See [Releases](https://github.com/ravendevteam/redact/releases).
 Download the latest version.

-To compile from source, make sure you have Python 3.12.4 or greater, and PyInstaller, then run either `build.bat`.
+To compile from source, make sure you have Python 3.12.4 or greater, and PyInstaller, then run `build.bat`.

 ## Authors & Contributors